What is ethanol?

 What grade is the alcohol that you use?

-We use USP Pharma-Grade alcohol.
+We use pharmaceutical grade alcohol.
 That means our Hand Sanitizer is safe for use during pregnancy when used as directed.

 True!
 Our hand sanitizer is Health Canada certified and destroys germs.

 False!
 Hand sanitizer is a wonderful complement to a proper handwashing routine to make sure you get any germs that may have been left behind.
 If you’re on the go and your hands are unsoiled, hand sanitizer will work to inactivate any germs on your skin.
 If you have visibly soiled or greasy hands, however, hand sanitizer may be less effective.